-We are in the advanced stages of developing two fermentation-based Active Pharmaceutical Ingredients, namely, Tacrolimus and Sirolimus, that have clinical application within the field of immunology, oncology, and rare diseases.
-Our expected timeline for commercialization is the second quarter of 2024.
+We are developing innovative, cost-effective manufacturing processes for niche fermentation-based Active Pharmaceutical Ingredients that have clinical relevance in the field of immunology, oncology, and rare diseases.
+Our expected timeline for commercialization is the second quarter of 2027.

 Tacrolimus is a biosynthetic macrolide with immunosuppressive properties.
 It is a calcineurin inhibitor that inhibits the Nuclear factor NFAT, thereby decreasing the synthesis of inflammatory cytokines.